Hermit crabs are a group of Anomura crustaceans. Despite their close physical resemblance, they’re not true crabs, so they don’t grow their shells.

 Do Hermit Crabs Grow Their Own Shells?

-At the next stage, hermit crabs become juveniles.
-At this point, terrestrial hermit crabs will make landfall.
-They will continue scavenging and stealing shells to swap out with their old ones.
-After all, hermit crabs cannot grow inside of a home that’s too small.
-They need to upgrade as they develop and expand in size.
+In the next stage, hermit crabs become juveniles.
+At this point, terrestrial hermit crabs will land; they’ll continue scavenging and seeking shells to swap out with their old shells.

 Where Do Hermit Crab Shells Come From?

-When a mollusk dies, it leaves its shell (which does not disintegrate) behind.
-Hermit crabs have soft bodies like mollusks do but are unable to secrete calcium carbonate like they can.
-Instead, they take ownership of the shell that was left behind.
+A mollusk leaves behind its shell (which doesn’t disintegrate) when it dies.
+Hermit crabs have soft bodies but can’t secrete calcium carbonate.
+Instead, they take ownership of the left-behind shell.

 How Do Hermit Crabs Get Their First Shell?

-However, shells are such an integral part of a hermit crab’s survival.
-Because of this, many hermits would rather fight for their home and have a chance at keeping the shell.
+However, shells are an integral part of a hermit crab’s survival.
+For this reason, many hermit crabs would rather fight for their home and have a chance at keeping their shell.

-Hermit crabs may obtain their first shell by simply scavenging for one.
-When mollusks die, their decomposing bodies give off a strong odor.
-Hermit crabs follow the scent and can locate the unoccupied shells.
+Hermit crabs may obtain their first shell by scavenging for one.
+When mollusks die, their decomposing bodies give off a strong odor, and Hermit crabs follow the scent and locate unoccupied shells.

-Looking for a shell is not an ideal scenario for a hermit crab.
-That’s especially true for a young one that’s looking for its very first home.
-Young hermit crabs have to compete against each other when scavenging for a home.
-Those that aren’t fast or strong enough to get a shell right away either have to stay vulnerable for much longer or inhabit a broken shell.
+Looking for a shell isn’t ideal for a hermit crab, especially when it’s young.
+Those who aren’t fast or strong enough to get a shell will be vulnerable for longer or inhabit a broken shell.

 Are Hermit Crabs Attached to Their Shells?

-Hermit crabs are not physically attached to their shells.
-They can move in and out of their home whenever they choose.
-However, they only do so when they absolutely must.
+Hermit crabs aren’t physically attached to their shells, so they can move in and out of their home whenever they choose.
+However, they only do so when necessary.

-According to the Journal of Experimental Biology, hermit crabs would rather stay in their shell than move to a more adequate one.
-That’s because of the risks that come with changing shells.
+According to the Journal of Experimental Biology, hermit crabs would rather stay in their shells than move to more adequate shells due to the risks associated with the transition.

 How Do Hermit Crabs Hold On To Their Shells?

-The shells that hermit crabs use are not tailored for them.
-They are built by mollusks and tailored for the bodies of said mollusks.
-Despite this, hermit crabs have no problem fitting into, moving around, and living in these shells.
+Hermit crabs’ shells are created by mollusks and tailored for their bodies.
+Despite this, hermit crabs have no problem fitting into, moving around, and living in their discarded shells.

-Hermit crabs hold on to their shells using their uropod.
-The uropod is a small appendage located at the back of a hermit crab’s abdomen.
+Hermit crabs hold on to their shells using their uropod, a small appendage at the back of a hermit crab’s abdomen.
 The uropod grips the shell from the inside and allows the hermit crab to move around with the shell.
-If you look up pictures of hermit crabs inhabiting glass shells, you can see how the uropod spirals alongside the shell’s interior.

 How Long Can a Hermit Crab Live Without a Shell?

 If the conditions aren’t right, the hermit crab will die, even if it has a shell.
-However, if the conditions are bad and the hermit crab has no shell, it will die from exposure a lot faster.
-That’s because hermit crabs rely on their shells to keep from getting too cold.
-They also stay hydrated by keeping water in their shells.
+However, if the conditions are bad and the hermit crab has no shell, it’ll die from exposure a lot faster.

-Hermit crabs will also die without a shell because their bodies are too soft.
-Having to drag their soft abdomens across the ground will increase the risk of injury and infection.
-Not to mention, hermit crabs have evolved to view shells as an absolute must-have item for survival.
+Also, hermit crabs will die without a shell because their bodies are too soft.
+Dragging their soft abdomens across the ground will increase the risk of injury and infection.

-The stress hermit crabs go through when shell-less is more than we can even imagine.
-Although there haven’t been many studies on a hermit crab’s emotional well-being when shell-less, theories can be made.
-Based on their erratic, frightened behavior when forcefully removed from their homes, it’s safe to say that the stress they experience contributes to premature death.
+Although there are no studies on a hermit crab’s emotional well-being when shell-less, their erratic, fearful behavior when forcefully removed from their shell shows the stress they experience.

 Do Hermit Crabs Need Extra Shells?

-When keeping hermit crabs as pets, it’s important to have multiple shells available for them to choose from.
-Hermit crabs never truly stop molting and growing.
-That means they never stop searching for new shells to occupy.
+When keeping hermit crabs as pets, you need a choice of shells available.
+Hermit crabs never truly stop molting and growing, which means they’re always searching for superior shells to occupy.

-When they are young, they molt several times a year.
-However, as they age, they molt every 12 to 18 months.
-That makes it best to always have multiple shells they can choose from.
-This serves 3 purposes:
+When young, hermit crabs molt several times a year.
+However, as they age, they molt every 18 months.
+So, it’s best to have various shells available for three reasons:

-When hermit crabs cannot find an empty shell to move into, they will fight the owner of an occupied shell.
-You can prevent your hermit crabs from fighting to the death by keeping a lot of shells at their disposal.
+When hermit crabs can’t find an empty shell to move into, they’ll fight the owner of an occupied shell.
+You can prevent hermit crabs from fighting by providing suitable alternatives.

 Giving them extra shells will also promote molting.
-When hermit crabs cannot find a good shell to move into, they would rather delay their molt than find themselves shell-less.
-This is extremely dangerous because hermit crabs need to molt in order to grow and shed old or damaged skins.
+When hermit crabs can’t find a good shell to move into, they’d rather delay their molt than find themselves shell-less.